cosmos/cosmos-sdk/collections/docs/07-indexed-map.md

 We also know that this `Index` is unique.
 Unique means that there can only be one `BaseAccount` that maps to a specific `AccountNumber`.

-First of all we start by defining the object that contains our index:
+First of all, we start by defining the object that contains our index:

 ```go
 var AccountsNumberIndexPrefix = collections.NewPrefix(1)